-Meet The Northern Red-Bishop, Considered As One Of The Most Fascinating Birds On Earth
+Meet The Northern Red Bishop, Considered One Of The Most Fascinating Birds On Earth

 The bird appears to have a striking red jacket.

-Considered as one of the most beautiful birds on Earth.
+Considered one of the most beautiful birds on Earth.

-The male and female Northern Red Bishop has different feather patterns.
+The male and female Northern Red Bishop have different feather patterns.

-Males have orange to red plumage on their back that wraps around their chin, back of their head, throat, and breast.
-While the feathers of the females (and non-breeding males) feature a diluted brown and white pattern, similar to the feathers of a sparrow.
+Males have orange to red plumage on their back that wraps around their chin, the back of their head, throat, and breast.

-Southern Red Bishops resemble their Northern counterparts, besides the absence of a black hat on the top of their heads.
+Southern Red Bishops resemble their Northern counterparts, except for the absence of a black cap on the top of their heads.

 The Northern Red Bishop and the Southern Red Bishop are difficult to tell apart at first glance.
 Both species have plumage that is nearly identical in color, including shades of black, orange, and red.

-The main difference between both Bishops is the positioning of these vivid colors.
+The main difference between the two bishops is the positioning of these vivid colors.

 This marvelous creature can be found all over northern Africa, from Liberia to the Ivory Coast and across Kenya.